honeylouluzon/Agentic-World/README.md

 **Key Characteristics:**
 - **VM-Based Deployment**
   - Encapsulates agents inside a controlled VM environment.
-  - Prioritizes simplicity in deployment and maintainability over more complex container orchestration systems such as Kubernetes.
+  - Prioritizes simplicity in deployment and maintainability.
 - **Coordination Layer**
   - Responsible for launching, monitoring, and coordinating agent containers.
   - Facilitates inter-agent and inter-VM communication using standardized APIs.